 Space Center Houston is generally open every day from 10am – 5pm, although in peak times around July, it is open from 9am – 6pm.
 There’s a detailed calendar of opening times and dates when it is closed on the official website here.

-Space Center Houston costs $29.95, with discounts available for children and seniors.
+Space Center Houston has an admission fee, with discounts available for children and seniors.
 It’s also included on the Houston CityPASS.

 With over 6,000 animals from over 900 species on site, there’s more than enough to see at the 55-acre Houston Zoo to fill at least half a day, if not more.
 This is a popular attraction, especially with families, and is actually the second most visited Zoo in the USA.